 The field has been developed as a subsea tie-back to the Bonga main field using the existing subsea infrastructure.
 It has also minimised its environmental impact by utilising the available infrastructure.

-The development encompassed drilling of six wells, including four oil-producers and two water injectors, at the deep-water field.
+The development encompassed the drilling of six wells, including four oil-producers and two water injectors, at the deep-water field.

 A new undersea pipeline connects the wells to the Bonga FPSO export facility.
 Oil is processed and loaded into tankers and shipped for marketing purposes.